xwcoder/little-goal/README.md

 >There is no test code for time reasons.

->Target device is iOS 12.
+>Target device is iOS 12.

 Open with Safari, and click `share` -> `Add to home scree`.